jsbin/learn/public/blog/my-zen-mode.md

   jsbin.settings.addons.vim = true;
 ```

-Since we upgraded CodeMirror to version 4, we've added a lot of extra plugins for
+Since we upgraded CodeMirror to version 4, we've added a lot of [addons](http://jsbin.com/blog/twdtw-2#userenabledaddons) for
 CodeMirror, including Vim mode.
 Just note that not all of the Vim functionality
 comes with the plugin, visual block mode, for example, doesn't work.
 But a lot of
 the Ex commands are there, including search and replace, which is great, as JS Bin